vdespa/vdespa-blog/content/blog/en-GB/Creating-a-Simple-Extension-Module-in-vTiger-6.md

 ## Step 0 - Make sure this is for you ##

 "Heads up!"
-First [download](https://github.com/vdespa/vtiger-simple-extension-module/archive/vtiger-6.0.zip) and test if this code works for you.
+First [download the install kit (v.1.1)](https://github.com/vdespa/vtiger-simple-extension-module/blob/extra-module-code/install-kits/simple-extension.1.1.zip) and test if this code works for you.
 Stop now if this is not working for you.

 If the module installed fine, than you are ready to go.
 I will try to give some basic steps on how to build this.
 Follow the steps but also the code showed on github.